Languages of the United Kingdom: Immigrant languages

 Communities migrating to the UK in recent decades have brought many more languages to the country.
 Surveys started in 1979 by the Inner London Education Authority discovered over 100 languages being spoken domestically by the families of the inner city's school children.
 Current school censuses collect information on over 300 language categories.
 Data on the total number of languages entered onto national census forms in 2021 (England and Wales and Northern Ireland), and 2022 (Scotland) is not yet published but write in data in 2011 covered over 600 languages and categories.

 Many Black Britons speak English as their first language.
 Their ancestors mostly came from the West Indies, particularly Jamaica, and generally also spoke English-based creole languages, hence there are significant numbers of Caribbean creole speakers (see below for Ethnologue figures).
 A large proportion of the Black British population, especially African-born immigrants speak French as a first or second language.

 British Asians speak dozens of different languages, and it is difficult to determine how many people speak each language alongside English.
-The largest subgroup of British Asians are those of Punjabi origin (representing approximately two thirds of direct migrants from South Asia to the UK), from both India and Pakistan, they number over 2 million in the UK and are the largest Punjabi community outside of Indo subcontinent.
-The Punjabi language, with its dialects, is currently the third most spoken language in the United Kingdom.
+The largest subgroup of British Asians are those of Punjabi origin (representing approximately two thirds of direct migrants from South Asia to the UK), from both India and Pakistan, they number over 2 million in the UK and are the largest Punjabi community outside of Indian subcontinent.